RCmags/ServoFlappingControl/README.md

 <img src = "images/diagrams/nano/schematic-nano.png" width = "80%">
 </p>

 __DigiSpark ATTiny85__: As this microcontroller has fewer pins, it does not support tail servos or a rudder channel.
-Instead, the assymetric amplitude can be mixed into the assymetric dihedral.
+Instead the assymetric amplitude can be mixed into the assymetric dihedral.

 <p align="center">
 <img src = "images/diagrams/attiny/schematic-attiny.png" width = "80%">